joe-8888/joe-8888/README.md

 - 👋 Hi, I’m @joe-8888
 - 👀 I’m interested in:     Health Informatics, data and apps, from population health analysis to apps for wearables.
 - 💞️ I’m looking to collaborate on       anything that relates to the above!
-- 🌱 I’m currently learning       Python and advanced SQL.
+- 🌱 Currently learning       Python and advanced SQL.
-- 📫 How to reach me via Github or rmhijms@ucl.ac.uk
+- 📫 Reach me via Github or rmhijms@ucl.ac.uk